zagonico86/android-elf-ws/README.md

 Clone or download the zip, put the `elfws` module in the root of your project and add the module to the dependencies of your App.

-# Test note
+# Test notes
 The git contains:
  * Elf Ws Client module
  * Elf Ws Client Test App
- * a small php rest ws used by the test App.
+ * a small php rest ws to test the App
+   * ws.php - plain rest ws
+   * ws-basic.php - rest ws requiring basic auth (user: elfws, password: test)
+   * ws-custom-auth.php - rest ws requiring a custom header as authentication.

 To try the library you can:
 1. clone the git